Extremal sequences for a weighted zero-sum constant: The case when

-\begin{lem} Let $S$ be a sequence in $\Z_n$ and let $p$ be a prime divisor of $n$ which divides every element of $S$.
-Let $n'=n/p$ and let $S'$ be the sequence in $\Z_{n'}$ whose terms are obtained by dividing the terms of $S$ by $p$.
-Let $A=U(n)^2$ and let $A'=U(n')^2$.
-Suppose $S'$ is an $A'$-weighted zero-sum sequence.
-Then, $S$ is an $A$-weighted zero-sum sequence. \end{lem}
+\begin{lemma}[\cite{SKS}] Let $S$ be a sequence in $\Z_n$, let $p$ be a prime divisor of $n$ which divides every element of $S$.
+Let $n'=n/p$, $A=U(n)^2$ and $A'=U(n')^2$.
+Then $S$ is an $A$-weighted zero-sum sequence if $S'$ is an $A'$-weighted zero-sum sequence, where $S'$ is the sequence in $\Z_{n'}$ whose terms are obtained by dividing the terms of $S$ by $p$. \end{lemma}

-In Corollary 7 of $\cite{SKS}$, it was shown that for $A=U(n)^2$, where every prime divisor of $n$ is at least 7, we have $C_A(n)=3^{\Omega(n)}$.
+In Corollary 6 of $\cite{SKS}$ it was shown that for $A=U(n)^2$ where every prime divisor of $n$ is at least 7, we have $C_A(n)=3^{\Omega(n)}$.
 We now give a method to construct $A$-extremal sequences in $\Z_n$.